joshholl/dotfiles/Readme.md

 # My Dotfiles

 So, you found my dotfiles.
-Like most dotfiles repo's you're not likely to be able to use my directly but I hope if you come across them and find something spiffy you use it.
+Like most dotfiles repo's you're not likely to be able to use mine directly but I hope if you come across them and find something spiffy you use it.
 Also, feel free to throw up an issue if you have a suggestion.

 # Whats Here
 Here is a list of software I have configurations for

 - `1password` - secret manager
-- `asdf` - to manage all of my compilers/interpretters and a few tools (like terraform)
+- `asdf` - to manage all of my compilers/interpreters and a few tools (like terraform)
 - `git` - basic git config
 - `homebrew` - installer for macOS systems
 - `jq` - some definitions that i have found helpful
-- `nala` - apt frontend for debian systems that supports concurrent downloads
+- `nala` - apt frontend for Debian systems that supports concurrent downloads
 - `neovim` - preferred editor
 - `starship` - my prompt
 - `tmux` - not used much, soon to be deleted